IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 - A PvD that uses a NAT64 {{?RFC6146}} and DNS64
-{{?RFC6147}} will synthesize IPv6 addresses in DNS answers that are not globally routable, and cannot be used on other PvDs.
-Conversely, an IPv4 address resolved via DNS on another PvD cannot be directly used on a NAT64 network without the host synthesizing an IPv6 address.
+{{?RFC6147}} will synthesize IPv6 addresses in DNS answers that are not globally routable, and would be invalid on other PvDs.
+Conversely, an IPv4 address resolved via DNS on another PvD cannot be directly used on a NAT64 network.

 # Provisioning Domain Additional Information {#data}